Kyle Larson’s costly mistake ends his hopes for title defense

 Larson, Chase Briscoe, and Austin Cindric were the final contenders for the position.
 With the extra positions he had gained, Briscoe triumphed in the final lap as the No. 5 fell to 35th.

 The season has seen some squandered opportunities, according to Larson.
-Coming into the playoffs, the defending series champion has two victories as well as six losses.
+Coming into the playoffs, his title defense has yielded two victories as well as six losses.

 “Just a dumb mistake on my part,” Larson said.
 “It’s frustrating to end like this, but as up and down as I was this season, I’m not surprised I made another mistake, and a costly one at an important time.”